Workin' Moms

-Workin' Moms is a Canadian television sitcom that premiered on CBC Television on January 10, 2017.
+Workin' Moms is a Canadian television comedy-drama sitcom series that premiered on CBC Television on January 10, 2017.
 The show stars Catherine Reitman, Jessalyn Wanlim, Dani Kind, Enuka Okuma, and Juno Rinaldi as a group of friends dealing with the challenges of being working mothers.
 The series is produced by Wolf + Rabbit Entertainment, the production company of Reitman and her husband, Philip Sternberg.

 In February 2019, in the middle of season 3, the series premiered globally on Netflix.
 On May 29, 2019, Workin' Moms was renewed for a fourth season, which premiered on February 18, 2020.
 In April 2020, the series was renewed for a fifth season, which premiered on February 16, 2021.
-In June 2021, the series was renewed for a sixth season., which premiered on January 4, 2022.
+In June 2021, the series was renewed for a sixth season. which premiered on January 4, 2022.
 On June 20, 2022, creator Catherine Reitman announced that pre-production had begun on a seventh and final season, which premiered on January 3, 2023.

+Premise

+Set in modern-day Toronto, this dramedy series chronicles the lives of five moms who form unusual friendships through a very insightful, yet provocative "Mommy and Me" class, and on their difficult path of urban motherhood, which is packed with the turmoil of kids, highs and lows, careers, marriage and identity issues, all while attempting to reach the holy grail: a sense of self.